brown-band/website/pages/centennial.md

 #### Alumni Ice Show, Saturday March 1st, 7pm

 Find your skates burried in your closet and take to the ice with the world's first Ice Skating Band!
 Alumni are welcome to join the band for our annual Alumni Ice Show against the Harvard Crimson!

-#### University Commencement 2025, May 2025

-All Brown Band alumni are invited to pick up their instrument (no matter how dusty!) and join the band in a weekend replete with campus marches, dances, and memories!
-March into cadence with the Band as we lead the charge in the commencement procession!

 <img src="/assets/images/centennial/josh.jpg" alt="A bandie conducts the band." width="100%">